open-mmlab/mmaction2/tools/data/video_retrieval/README.md

 bash prepare_msrvtt.sh
 ```

-The folder structure will look like:
+After preparation, the folder structure will look like:

 ```
 mmaction2